Southeast Asia travel itinerary, Part 2: Laos, Northern Thailand, and Vietnam. We go off the beaten path!

 I may even imagine myself moving to Luang Prabang, strolling through its picturesque streets, contemplating in the yards of the beautiful temples, listening to the young monks chant, passing hours in the cozy cafes watching the world go by.

-As beautiful as it was, the town had its share of tourists but was not overrun.
-Being located far away from popular beaches may actually be a blessing for Laos.
+As beautiful as it was, the town had its share of tourists, however, it was not overrun like the famous Thai islands.
+Being located far away from the coast may actually be a blessing for Laos.

-These were the thoughts I had in Luang Prabang and they grew even stronger when I boarded a slow boat going up the Mekong.
+These thoughts grew even stronger when I boarded a slow boat going up the Mekong.
 We spent 2 days in the jungle passing just a few villages on our way.
-That was the journey I wanted to undertake since I’ve seen “Apocalypse Now” and read Konrad`s “Heart of Darkness”.
+That was the journey I wanted to undertake since I've seen “Apocalypse Now” and read Konrad`s “Heart of Darkness”.

 Going up the Mekong, you may also hire a fast boat and save a day.
 However, the fast boats are quite loud.
 Having seen them on my way, I didn't want to board one.